-As the regulator, we underscore the importance of comprehensive sustainability reporting by PLCs.
-Starting from the year 2024 for the Main Market and from year 2025 for the ACE Market, it will be compulsory for PLCs to disclose their sustainability performance within the stipulated timelines.
-Furthermore, the introduction of the Centralised Sustainability Intelligence (CSI) Platform will facilitate PLCs, SMEs and other stakeholders in evaluating their environmental impact, sharing standardised ESG data and exploring new avenues for reducing their carbon footprint.
+vendors, especially SMEs, to foster sustainable business practices.
+By championing these initiatives, we aim to As the regulator, we underscore the importance of comprehensive sustainability reporting by PLCs.
+Starting from cultivate a culture where sustainability is not just a goal but a shared responsibility, driving meaningful change and the year 2024 for the Main Market and from year 2025 for the ACE Market, it will be compulsory for PLCs to fostering a resilient, sustainable future for all. disclose their sustainability performance within the stipulated timelines.
+Furthermore, the introduction of the Centralised Sustainability Intelligence (CSI) Platform will facilitate PLCs, SMEs and other stakeholders in evaluating their environmental impact, sharing standardised ESG data and exploring new avenues for reducing their carbon Embracing Our Sustainability Journey Together footprint.
 We emphasise to PLCs and SMEs that sustainability is not optional, but essential for enduring success.

-We will continue to emphasise the critical importance of collective action towards not only sustainability, but a Just Transition of the market towards Malaysia's Net Zero goal.
-The Exchange will facilitate this transition by engaging with stakeholders on the criticality of climate action and the pursuit of net zero emissions, while also taking into consideration the societal impact it may have on our communities.
+Sustainability is a path of continuous learning and growth for all of us.
+We recognise that our journey is influenced We will continue to emphasise the critical importance of collective action towards not only sustainability, but a Just by a myriad of external factors, from market dynamics and regulatory shifts to global phenomena.
+This has taught Transition of the market towards Malaysia's Net Zero goal.
+The Exchange will facilitate this transition by engaging us the importance of adaptability in our strategies, while remaining committed to our foundational principles and with stakeholders on the criticality of climate action and the pursuit of net zero emissions, while also taking into long-term aspirations. consideration the societal impact it may have on our communities.